actionml/harnessml/README.md

-# ActionML Harness
+# ActionML HarnessML

-The ActionML Harness project is a scaffold for creating Machine Learning Applications.
+The ActionML HarnessML project is a scaffold for creating Machine Learning Applications.
 It is meant to have the infrastructure for arbitrary input in the lambda and kappa patterns, several data stores, and result servers.

 ## Goals